Joël Kiassumbua

-Joël Kiassumbua (born 6 April 1992) is a professionalfootballer who plays as a goalkeeper for Swiss club Bellinzona.
-Born in Switzerland, he represents the DR Congo national team.
+Joël Kiassumbua (born 6 April 1992) is a professional footballer who plays as a goalkeeper.
+Born in Switzerland, and a former Swiss youth international, he represents the DR Congo national team.

-In March 2015, he was called up to represent the DR Congo in a friendly game against Iraq.
+He was first called up to represent the DR Congo in a friendly game against Iraq in March 2015.
 In 2017, he was selected in DR Congo's final squad for the 2017 Africa Cup of Nations in Gabon.

 Club career

 Kiassumbua began his playing career at FC Luzern.
 He rose through the youth ranks, eventually featuring for the reserve team during the 2010–11 season.
 During the second part of the 2010–11 season Kiassumbua would go on loan to third-tier side SC Kriens, however he did not feature for the club during his six months there.
 Upon returning to Luzern, he left the club, moving on to FC Rapperswil-Jona in August 2011.
 He made his debut on 28 August 2011 in a 4–4 away draw against FC Lugano II.
 His stay at the club was short though, remaining there for less than six months and making just five league appearances.
 In January 2012 he was released from Rapperswil-Jona.

 Kiassumbua remained unattached until he signed for FC Wohlen in September 2012.
 He made his debut for Wohlen in the second half of the season on 6 April 2013 against FC Vaduz in a 2–1 away win.
 Prior to his first-team debut, Kiassumbua also featured twice for Wohlen's reserve team.
 He was the first keeper in the 2014–15 season.

 In July 2017, Kiassumbua moved to Lugano.
 He made his league debut for Lugano on 18 November 2017 in a 2–0 away victory over St. Gallen.
 On 27 August 2018, Kiassumbua moved to Swiss Challenge League club Servette.
 He made his league debut for the club on 29 September 2018 in a 1–1 away draw with Rapperswil-Jona.